 I went back to Nigeria for a couple of months and returned in August 2015.
 This time, I was in Dunedin and had my first non-tv experience with snow.
 It was freezing, and I needed a job.

 Back home, I had worked for about eight years in the digital marketing agency I founded while still at the university.
-Not only was I equipped with skills like SEO, conversion rate optimisation, social media marketing, analytics, and website design; I also had experience managing teams, projects and resources, and many other (soft) skills that come with entrepreneurship.
+Not only was I equipped with online marketing skills like SEO, conversion rate optimisation, social media marketing, analytics, graphic design and website design; I also had experience managing teams, projects and resources, and many other (soft) skills that come with entrepreneurship.

 Confident that I was well-equipped to be an asset to any organisation that required my skill set and experience, I created my first CV ever, and I applied for multiple jobs.
 Several job interviews quickly lined up for me but I got zero job offers.
 It was hard.
 It was deflating.
 I wasn’t used to getting so many no’s.
 It felt like the universe had conspired against me and instructed all employers to tell me “You don’t have sufficient New Zealand experience.”
 Whatever that meant, I hated hearing it.